T-shirt #20: The Flash Logo

 THE FLASH's Carmine Infantino Passes at 87.

 My parents purchased an issue of the Flash for me as one of my earliest comic books.
 I am including two covers here.
 I am not sure which issue I owned first, but these are definitely my first two Flash comics.
-Given that 177 comes before 180, it's likely that the "big head" issue was my first Flash comic, though in the old days some back issues could be found lingering in racks and shelving units, and it's possible that I was given 180 first or both together.
+Given that 177 comes before 180, it's likely that the "big head" issue was my first Flash comic, though in the old days some back issues could be found lingering in racks and shelving units at the grocery store or drug store, and it's possible that I was given 180 first or both together.
 Flash #177 was published in 1968 when I was six years old.
 I received my first comic in 1966 at the age of four, but that's a story for another time.

 I love the Flash because the Flash is cool.
 I won't render a complete biography replete with descriptions of all the characters to assume the mantle of the Flash.
 Those who are interested can check the Wikipedia page for the Scarlet Speedster.
 Wikipedia is actually quite a good source for basic information about things, especially comic book related matters.
 And OMG!
 I just found the DC WIKI DATABASE.
 WOW!!
 I am having a geek overdose.